-H 205 VARIETIES OF RELIGION IN AMERICAN LIFE AND Mr. Shriver
+H 205 VARIETIES OF RELIGION IN AMERICAN LIFE AND Mr. Shriver Culture

 Consideration of the development and expansion of Protestant, Catholic and Jewish traditions in the milieu of American culture.
 Spring.
 2 semester hours.
-(Not offered 1972-73) H 206 Indigenous American Religious Groups Mr. Shriver Consideration of those religious groups unique to the American scene and culture.

-H 207 CHRISTIAN CLASSICS AND BIOGRAPHY
+H 206 INDIGENOUS AMERICAN RELIGIOUS GROUPS Mr. Shriver Consideration of those religious groups unique to the American scene and culture.

-Mr. Shriver
+H 207 CHRISTIAN CLASSICS AND BIOGRAPHY Mr. Shriver